Doringbaai

 Doringbaai is a settlement in West Coast District Municipality in the Western Cape province of South Africa.

 Doringbaai, previously known as Doornbaai, is a small fishing village.
 The main economic activity is the packaging and export of crayfish.
 In the past, the bay at Doringbaai was used as an anchorage for the trade route; provisions were deposited here and transported to Vanrhynsdorp by camel.
 The lighthouse, one of the local landmarks, was built in 1963.

+Local fishers have opposed offshore oil and gas exploration and expansion.